Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

+We first discuss the standard domain adaptation framework, followed by our modifications to incorporate warping and unwarping into this framework.

-\textbf{Domain Adaption Framework:} The standard framework comprises of two stages.
-First, a supervised pre-training stage where a model $\hat{y}_a = F_{\theta}(x_a)$ is trained using supervised loss on source domain, $\mathcal{L}_{sup}(y_a, F_{\theta}(x_a)).$ Second, in the unsupervised adaptation stage the model is adapted to target domain $\mathcal{X}_b$ using dataset $X_{b}$ through an additional unsupervised loss.
-Generally, a student $F_{s, \phi}$ and teacher $F_{t, \kappa}$ (initialized using $F_{\theta}$) are trained jointly through self-training, by employing psuedo labels~\cite{kennerley20232pcnet, hoyer2022daformer}.
-While training the student, a supervised loss is used to preserve performance on the source domain $\mathcal{X}_a$ in a supervised branch:
+\textbf{Domain Adaptation Framework.} The standard framework follows a student-teacher self-training approach.
+It begins with a supervised pre-training stage where a model $\hat{y}_a = F_{\theta}(x_a)$ is trained using supervised loss on the source domain, $\mathcal{L}_{sup}(y_a, F_{\theta}(x_a)).$ Next, in the unsupervised adaptation stage, the model is adapted to the target domain $\mathcal{X}_b$ using dataset $X_{b}$ through an additional unsupervised loss.
+Generally, a student $F_{s, \phi}$ and teacher $F_{t, \kappa}$ (initialized using $F_{\theta}$) are trained jointly through self-training with psuedo-labels~\cite{kennerley20232pcnet, hoyer2022daformer}.
+The main insight of self-training is that the student and teacher branches are trained with different image augmentations or views, and their predicted labels should match each other.
+Following \cite{hoyer2022daformer,hoyer2022hrda,hoyer2023mic,kennerley20232pcnet}, we update the teacher parameters, as DINO~\cite{caron2021emerging} and Mean Teachers~\cite{tarvainen2017mean} have shown that this approach leads to better performance compared to traditional distillation.
+While training the student, a supervised loss is used to maintain performance on the source domain $\mathcal{X}_a$ in a supervised branch -- thus loss is $\mathcal{L}_{sup}(y_a, F_{s, \phi}(x_a)) + \lambda\mathcal{L}_{unsup}(F_{t, \kappa}(x_b), F_{s, \phi}(x_b))$.